Why Inference in Large Models Becomes Decomposable After Training: Structural Decomposition of General Directed Networks

 Figure~\ref{fig:example} shows the result of applying the permutation

-to the original adjacency matrix (Table~\ref{tab:examp0}).
-The resulting matrix exhibits an outer block-diagonal structure, with a triangular block structure inside each diagonal block.
-Two degenerate cases appear in the figure: the bottom-right diagonal block corresponds to a weakly connected component that degenerates into a single isolated node, and the second diagonal block from the bottom-right corresponds to a weakly connected component that degenerates into a single strongly connected component.
+to the adjacency matrix of the original graph (Table~\ref{tab:examp0}).
+Its outer structure is block diagonal, while inside each diagonal block there is a triangular block structure.
+Two degenerate cases appear in the figure: the bottom-right diagonal block corresponds to the case where a weakly connected subgraph degenerates into an isolated point ($G5$ degenerates into a singleton), and the second diagonal block from the bottom-right corresponds to the case where a weakly connected subgraph ($G4$) degenerates into a single strongly connected component.

 \FloatBarrier